Japanese conjugation: Verb bases

 The "default" dictionary form, or lemma, of any conjugational morpheme, be it a verb, an adjective or an auxiliary, is its conclusive form, which is listed first in the table below.
 The verb group (godan, ichidan, or irregular) determines how to derive any given conjugation base for the verb.
 With godan verbs, the base is derived by shifting the final kana along the respective vowel row of the gojūon kana table.
 With ichidan verbs, the base is derived by removing or replacing the final kana.

-The table below illustrates the various verb bases across the verb groups, with the patterns starting from the dictionary form.